mems/calepin/Applications/Applications.md

 </module>
 ```

-Then open the project in "This Window":
+Then open the project in "This Window" ("Attach"):

 https://www.jetbrains.com/help/webstorm/opening-multiple-projects.html

-Will open add a module line in the root project .idea/modules.xml:
+It will add a new line in the root project `.idea/modules.xml`:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>